barbagroup/AeroPython/README.md

 ## Marine Hydrodynamics with iPython Notebooks

+These IPython notebooks contain content for the *Marine Hydrodynamics* course at The University of Southampton, taught by Phil Wilson and [Gabriel Weymouth](http://www.southampton.ac.uk/engineering/about/staff/gdw1d12.page).
+The course covers analytical potential flow, boundary layer theory, and numerical methods.
+The notebooks are used primaraly for the numerical module.

+The use of IPython notebooks was inspired by [AeroPython](https://github.com/barbagroup/AeroPython) developed by [Lorena Barba](http://lorenabarba.com/).
 The materials are distributed publicly and openly under a Creative Commons Attribution license, [CC-BY 4.0](https://creativecommons.org/licenses/by/4.0/)

 ### List of notebooks:

-####0.
-Getting Started

 * [QuickPythonIntro](http://nbviewer.ipython.org/urls/github.com/weymouth/MarineHydro/blob/master/lessons/00_Lesson00_QuickPythonIntro.ipynb)

+####Module 1.
+Potential flow
+1. Complex variables
+2. Conformal mappings

 ####Module 2.
 Boundary Layer